quarkiverse/quarkus-openapi-generator/README.md

 ## Filtering OpenAPI Specification Files

+By default, the extension will process every OpenAPI specification file in the given path.
-To limit code generation for only a specific set of OpenAPI specification files, you can set the `quarkus.openapi-generator.codegen.include` property.
+To limit code generation to only a specific set of OpenAPI specification files, you can set the `quarkus.openapi-generator.codegen.include` property.
 For instance, if you want to limit code generation for `include-openapi.yaml` and `include-openapi-2.yaml` files, you need to define the property like:

 ```properties